StevenHimself/Loadable-Kernel-Task-Finder/README.md

 # Loadable-Kernel-Task-Finder
 A task finder written in kernel space to detect if a process is running within your Linux environment.
-If so, it display the existing process along with its process ID in the kernel log.
+If so, it displays the existing process along with its process ID in the kernel log.

 # Running the Project
 1. Open the Linux terminal and git clone this repository into a directory of your choosing